-Dead Crow Road.
-A four piece Outlaw Country rock/Americana band, hailing from Hampshire, Great Britain, have been treading the boards for a couple of years now, championing original material and co writes with some well known names in Country music with songs from the likes of Ashley Campbell, Chas Sanford, Eddie Heinzelman and David Mindel, mixed with Songs from the Crows own stable, which will culminate with DCR’s first album to be released later in 2020.
+Outlaw Country Rock/Americana band hailing from Hampshire, Great Britain, DCR has been treading the boards for a couple of years now, championing original material and co-writes with some well known names in Country music.
+With songs from the likes of Ashley Campbell, Chas Sanford, Eddie Heinzelman and David Mindel, mixed with our own original songs, DCR’s first album is scheduled to be released late in 2020.

-Steve Hampton Having worked with The Vapors and Joe Jackson amongst others, Steve left his rock background behind after stumbling upon CMT (Country music television) a few years ago.
-‘Past the point of rescue' by Hal Ketchum hit Steve like a sledge hammer and very quickly he started searching out other artists within the genre; Steve Earl, Travis Tritt to name but a few and the final part of the jigsaw, Marty Stuart and his fabulous Superlatives, sealed the deal and left Steve with no doubt where his next challenge lay.
+Having worked with The Vapors and Joe Jackson amongst others, Steve left his rock background behind after stumbling upon CMT (Country Music Television) a few years ago.
+‘Past The Point of Rescue’ by Hal Ketchum hit him like a sledge hammer and very quickly he started searching out other artists within the genre.
+Steve Earl, Travis Tritt and Marty Stuart and his fabulous Superlatives, sealed the deal and left Steve with no doubt where his next challenge lay.
 VOILA!
-DCR was born. having worked and played for many artists over the years, and more recently with Ashley Campbell, this is where his heart now lays.
+DCR was born.
+Having worked and played for many artists over the years, and more recently with Ashley Campbell, this is where his heart now lays.

-“I never ever thought in a million years I’d be doing and adoring this, or learning to play seriously challenging guitar/B bender licks that leave me in a granny knot!!" says Steve.
+“I never thought in a million years that I’d be doing and adoring this, or learning to play seriously challenging guitar/B bender licks that leave me in a granny knot!!!” says Steve.

-Matt Hughes Hailing from Trowbridge, Matt was invited to join DCR in 2018 after Steve H was depping for a band Matt was playing bass for and as his attitude and bass ability was bang on the money, so when Steve invited him to join DCR, it was a no brainer that he became a Crow!
+Matt and Steve met when Steve was depping for a band Matt was playing in.
+Matt’s attitude and bass ability was bang on the money, so when Steve invited him to join DCR, it was a no brainer that he became a Crow!

-Matt has played and recorded with many artists such as Rick Wakeman, Damian Wilson (Threshold) as well as sessions for the BBC, Channel 4 and most recently, Eve Graham’s new album along with Steve and Chris.
+Matt has played and recorded with many artists such as Rick Wakeman and Damian Wilson (Threshold), as well as sessions for the BBC and Channel 4.
+Most recently, he played on Eve Graham’s new album along with Steve and Chris.

-The musicality and sound Matt brings to the stage and the upcoming DCR album, sits and slips so well into the rhythm section, forming a tight impenetrable wall of sound conducive of the DCR sonic.
-Matts' harmony vocal, blends in perfectly to enhance and lift the overall vibe of the band.
-A powerhouse of a bass player and onstage presence, form an ideal opportunity for the bands relaxed and often humorous antics to take place as they often do!
+Matt’s powerhouse bass playing sits and slips well into the rhythm section, forming a tight impenetrable wall of sound.
+Matt’s harmony vocal blends in perfectly to enhance and lift the overall vibe of the band and his on stage presence fits in well with the band’s relaxed and often humorous on stage antics!